datahub-project/datahub/docs/lineage/dagster.md

 ## Using Datahub's Dagster Sensor

 Dagster sensors allow us to perform some action based on some state change.
-Datahub's defined dagster sensor will emits metadata after every dagster pipeline run execution.
-This sensor is able to register both pipeline success as well as failures.
+Datahub's defined dagster sensor will emit metadata after every dagster pipeline run execution.
+This sensor is able to emit both pipeline success as well as failures.
 For more details about Dagster sensors please refer [Sensors](https://docs.dagster.io/concepts/partitions-schedules-sensors/sensors).

-## Prerequisites
+### Prerequisites

 1. You need to create a new dagster project.
 See <https://docs.dagster.io/getting-started/create-new-project>.
 2. There are two ways to define Dagster definition before starting dagster UI.
 One using [Definitions](https://docs.dagster.io/_apidocs/definitions#dagster.Definitions) class (recommended) and second using [Repositories](https://docs.dagster.io/concepts/repositories-workspaces/repositories#repositories).
-3. Creation of new dagster project by default use Definition class to define Dagster definition.
+3. Creation of new dagster project by default uses Definition class to define Dagster definition.

 ### Setup